 What is vegetable oil?

-The term vegetable oil is used for oils that have been extracted from seeds including canola oil, corn oil, soy oil, rapeseed oil, and safflower oil.
+The term vegetable oil is used for oils that have been extracted from seeds including canola oil, corn oil, soy oil, grapeseed oil, and safflower oil.
 In fact, the term “vegetable oil” is often used as a blanket term for these oils, and therefore when you buy “vegetable oil” at the grocery store you are often buying a combination of these seed oils based on what they have available.
 The term vegetable oil is simply used to imply that the oils are not made of animal-based fats, however, the unfortunate part is that although the term vegetable is often associated with health, vegetable oils are anything but, it just happens to be good marketing.

 How are vegetable oils made?